 Heritage seminary has been training faithful pastors for many years.
-This year we are rejoicing and the quality and quantity of students God has sent our way (our seminary enrollment is up over 40% this fall).
+This year we are rejoicing and the quality and quantity of students God has sent our way (our seminary enrolment is up over 40% this fall).

 As one who benefitted from a quality seminary education, I am a big proponent for value of seminary training for those headed for pastoral ministry.
 I can’t make the case for seminary better than Pastor Kevin DeYoung does in a recent post entitled, “Why the Church Still Needs the Seminary.”